Juslima/media-queries/README.md

 # media-queries

-# HTML File Explanation and CSS Files README
+# HTML and CSS Files

 In this assignment, I will be creating an HTML5 web page and implementing three essential media queries.
 Media queries are a crucial component of modern web design, allowing web developers to make their websites responsive and adaptable to different screen sizes and printing requirements.